zukunft/zukunft.com/docs/llm/pending.md

 ### workflow

-make sure that the default word view loads the word related to the user.
-Check that the session user id is included in the word load function call

 add to /docs/llm/* that the $test_name should always be unique.
 And write a php_code_check script that checks if the $test_names are unique for all tests

 after adding a word the word as it has been saved in the database should be shown.
 Because the db id is not yet known, that word name should be used to load the word. this implies that the url for /src/test/resources/web/html/workflow/add_word_wf1/wf1_edit_back_edit_save_cancel_edit_save_add_confirmed_url.txt should contain '"url_part_back": {"mask_id": "word_default", "name": "System Test Word"}' using the short url var for the name 'k'